Tire Terminology

 Bead Filler: The Bead Filler is a rubber compound that is incorporated within the bead configuration and extends up into the sidewall area.

 Carcass: The layer above the inner liner, consisting of thin textile fiber cords bonded into the rubber.
-Largely determining the strength of the tire and help it to resist pressure.
+Largely determining the strength of the tire and helping it to resist pressure.
 Standard tires contain about 1,400 cords, each one of which can resist a force of 33 lb.

-Undertread: Material between the bottom of the tread rubber and the top layer of steel belts; acts as cushion that enhances comfort.
+Undertread: Material between the bottom of the tread rubber and the top layer of steel belts; acts as a cushion that enhances comfort.

-Sipes: Special slits within a tread block that open as the tire rolls into the contact patch then close, breaking water tension on the road surface and putting rubber in contact with the road.
+Sipes: Special slits within a tread block that open as the tire rolls into the contact patch and then close, breaking water tension on the road surface and putting rubber in contact with the road.

-Tread: Provides traction and turning grip for the tire and is designed to resist wear, abrasion and heat.
+Tread: Provides traction and turning grip for the tire and is designed to resist wear, abrasion, and heat.

 Ribs: A pattern of tread features aligned around the circumference of the tire.
-Usually there are multiple ribs across the tread area of a tire.
+Usually, there are multiple ribs across the tread area of a tire.

 Sidewall: The Sidewall protects the side of the tire from impact with curbs and the road.
 Important details like the tire size and speed rating are written on the sidewall.